rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

 description:

 content_markdown: |-
-  You use the Technopedia query language to query a single node, or multiple nodes where you must add a relationship to other nodes to get data from other nodes in one  query.
+  You use the Technopedia query language to query a single node, or multiple nodes where you use relationships to connect to other nodes in the query.
 For many TQL queries, you must use relationships to include two or more Technopedia nodes in the query.

   Relationships might seem complex but their main use is to connect Technopedia nodes. <br>
   {: .warning}